rust-lang/this-week-in-rust/draft/2021-02-10-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [fancy-regex](https://github.com/fancy-regex/fancy-regex) a regex implementation using regex for speed and backtracking for fancy features.
+This week's crate is [threadIO](https://crates.io/crates/thread_io), a crate that makes disk IO in a background thread easy and elegant.

-Thanks to [Benjamin Minixhofer](https://users.rust-lang.org/t/crate-of-the-week/2704/877) for the suggestion!
+Thanks to [David Andersen](https://users.rust-lang.org/t/crate-of-the-week/2704/881) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!